 After my kids are asleep I've been trying to make time to read.
 I find it a much needed break from screens and it takes me out of my own head for a bit.
-I just finished Nine Perfect Strangers, and I'm starting After Life: My Journey From Incarceration to Freedom this week.
+I just finished After Life this week.

 Plan a Virtual Game Night (Plus Drinks) With Your Friends on Zoom